xenomorphtech/lab/README.md

 Alot more work is needed to make the actions faster and never crash.
 SlayTheSpire.test_hardcoded_onlymobs_nocards() gives a good indication on the level of optimization, currently the run takes me about 5100ms.

-TODO:
- - run our API code on the mainthread

 Getting started!